the District of Columbia the 51st State!

 and Human Rights, I testified on the “New Columbia Admission Act of 2013” (S.132) before the U.S. Senate Committee on Homeland Security & Governmental Affairs.

 SHADOW POLITICS: My internet radio show on BBS Radio promotes D.C. statehood.
-The show has been on the air every Sunday for more than seven years and gets more than 416,000 internet hits per year.
+The show has been on the air every Sunday for more than nine years.
+We have interviewed governors, senators, congressmen and our podcast gets hundreds of thousands of hits on the internet every year.

 STATEHOOD COMMISSION: I have served as one of the five members of the New Columbia Statehood Commission since 2015.